Is my school already interested in ECAR?

 My campus administration is on board.
 What next?

-Contact your local refugee resettlement agency.
+Contact us so we can develop your partnership with your local refugee resettlement agency.
+Or you can contact the agency directly.
 Find it here.
 Let them know you’d like to help them resettle a refugee family and find out what kind of assistance they would need and like.
 It might be just housing or they might want you to do more.
 If it’s more, ask for the list of tasks that need to be accomplished for a family before, during and after the Reception and Placement period.
 Find examples here from Pennsylvania and North Carolina (pages 1 and 2).

 We don’t really have any appropriate on-campus housing.
 Does this mean we can’t be a refuge?